sbha/readdir_xl/README.md

 8 sample_2019-02-02.xlsx Sheet3         2
 ```

 In this example, not every file has the same sheets or columns.
-The files need not have exactly the same format; only `sample_2019-01-15.xlsx` has `Col 4`, and `sample_2019-01-09.xlsx` has only two sheets.
+The files need not have exactly the same structure; only `sample_2019-01-15.xlsx` has `Col 4`, and `sample_2019-01-09.xlsx` has only two sheets.

-This custom function aggregates every file, but we can improve the output by modifying the function to handle the specific needs of the data.
+This custom function aggregates every file, but we can improve the output by extending the function to handle the specific needs of the data.
 For our example, the column names can be reformated so that they are always in a consistent `R` friendly format.
 In the modified function below, everything is converted to lower case and spaces are replaced with a single underscore using the `rename_all()` and `str_replace_all()` functions:

 ```
 read_sheets <- function(dir_path, file){